v587su/TCQE_public/README.md

 # Source code of the paper "Don't Complete It!
 Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems"

+<span style="color:red">This repo is the previous version of this paper.
+Refer to https://github.com/v587su/FrugalCoder for the latest version.</span>

 ### Datasets
 Download CSN and COFIC into the `datasets` folder.
 The datasets are available at [CSN(python)](https://s3.amazonaws.com/code-search-net/CodeSearchNet/v2/python.zip) and [COFIC](https://drive.google.com/file/d/1Ai0WMYrIGQQLqBC180mzUVDSbpkgO6uD/view)